Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

 In particular, $\mbox{det}(A)=\pm 1$.
-This means that $O_1(3)$ has at least two connected components\footnote{We are considering in $Gl(3,\r)$ the usual topology, that is, the induced by the Euclidean one from $\e^9$ and the inclusion map $Gl(3,\r)\subset\r^9$}.
-We denote by $SO_1(3)$ the set of isometries with determinant $1$.
-The set $SO_1(3)$ is called the \emph{special Lorentz group}.
-This group appears related with the notion of orientation of $\r^3$.
-Exactly, if we fix the orientation given by the usual base, and if $B$ is an orthonormal base, we have $B\in SO_1(3)$ if and only if $B$ is positive oriented.
+This means that $O_1(3)$ has at least two connected components.
+Denote by $SO_1(3)$ the set of isometries with determinant $1$.
+The set $SO_1(3)$ is called the \emph{special Lorentz group} and it is related with the notion of orientation of $\r^3$.
+Exactly, given an orientation $B\in \mathcal{B}$, $B'\in \mathcal{B}$ is positively oriented if the matrix $A$ of change of basis belongs to $SO_1(3)$.

 We define the \emph{ortocrone group} by